ultrastares/ultrastar-worldparty/dists/atom/README.md

 You must also have installed Free Pascal in your system (https://www.freepascal.org).

-After install all things you must copy, depend of your system, the .atom-build-[system].json file to the root project path  and rename it to .atom-build.json.
+After install all things you must copy, depend of your system, the .atom-build.json file to the root project path.
 Restart Atom and now you can press F9 to compile, F10 to compile and execute the game or Ctrl+F10 to only execute without compile.
 If all works fine the executable will appear in game folder and link.res file will be copied to res folder.